lsloan/party-parrot-replit/README.md

 # party-parrot-replit

 A repl.it project for a terminal-based party parrot.
+See: https://replit.com/@lsloan/PartyParrot

 ## What's here